bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-8"]` to your ESLint config file

+### eslint-config-bluedrop/config/ecmascript-9

+An extension of `eslint-config-bluedrop` that adds support for ECMAScript 9.

+1. Ensure you have installed the dependencies from General Setup
+1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-9"]` to your ESLint config file

 ### eslint-config-bluedrop/config/jest

 An extension of `eslint-config-bluedrop` that adds support for Jest.